wenyaoxue/notes/Angular.md

   ...
 }
 ```
-## app.component.html
+## COMPONENTNAME.component.html
-* binding (use variable values - let VAR be VARNAME or LOCALVAR declared in app.component.ts)
+* binding (use variable values - let VAR be VARNAME or LOCALVAR declared in COMPONENTNAME.component.ts)
   * property: html tag property - `<TAGNAME PROP1="val1" [PROP2]="VAR" ...>`
     * for form input value property `[value]="VAR"` is by default 1 way, ie receives value from ts but doesn't affect the variables defined there (not synced with `{{}}` value)
     * to make it two way: